danbev/learning-ai/fundamentals/llama.cpp/README.md

 main: total training time: 02:57:51
 ```
 So that took about 3 hours to run on my machine.
 And the base model I used was
-quantized which meant that an ran into a warning when using the model:
+quantized which meant that I ran into a warning when using the model:
 ```console
 $ ./llama.cpp/main -m models/llama-2-7b.Q4_0.gguf \
    --lora lora-llama-2-7b.Q4_0-shakespeare-LATEST.bin \